-- X...X and 9...9 stand for a given number (n) of Xs or 9s.
+- 1. X...X and 9...9 stand for a given number (n) of Xs or 9s.
 For variable-length strings, n is the maximum length. - The keyword VARYING assigns the VARCHAR external datatype to a character string.
-For more information, see "Declaring VARCHAR Variables" on page 4-21. - Before using the PIC N or PIC G datatype in your Pro\COBOL source files, verify that it is supported by your COBOL compiler. - Only signed numbers (PIC S...) are allowed.
-For floating-point numbers, however, PIC strings are not accepted. - Not all COBOL compilers support all of these datatypes. - With COMP or COMP-5, the number cannot have a fractional part; scaled binary numbers are not supported. - The maximum value of the integer is n to 18.
-Typically it is 9 on 32-bit machines and 16 on 64-bit machines.
-This may vary, depending upon your system. - Both DISPLAY and SIGN are optional. - DISPLAY is optional - 10.
+For more information, see "Declaring VARCHAR Variables" on page 4-21. - 3.
+Before using the PIC N or PIC G datatype in your ProCOBOL source files, verify that it is supported by your COBOL compiler. - 4.
+Only signed numbers (PIC S...) are allowed.
+For floating-point numbers, however, PIC strings are not accepted. - 5.
+Not all COBOL compilers support all of these datatypes. - 6.
+With COMP or COMP-5, the number cannot have a fractional part; scaled binary numbers are not supported. - 7.
+The maximum value of the integer is n to 18.
+Typically it is 9 on 32-bit machines and 18 on 64-bit machines.
+This may vary, depending on the operating system and the compilers for ProCobol and Cobol. - 8.
+Both DISPLAY and SIGN are optional. - 9.
+DISPLAY is optional - 10.
 If TRAILING is omitted, the embedded sign position is operating-system dependent. - 11.
 LEADING is optional.